 The North Wales Economic Ambition Board's (NWEAB) Joint Committee was established on I February 2019 to develop a regional approach to economic growth and to address the challenges and barriers facing the North Wales economy.
 It covers the six local authority administrative areas of North Wales comprising Gwynedd, Anglesey, Conwy, Denbighshire, Wrexham and Flintshire councils.
-The Joint Committee also includes the University of Bangor, Glyndwr University, Coleg Cambria and Grŵp Llandrillo Menai.
-In December 2020, the Joint Committee agreed the North Wales Growth Deal with UK Government and Welsh Government securing an investment of £240million into the North Wales economy as part of the Deal.
-A Portfolio Management Office has been established to deliver the Growth Deal and the full business case of the first project was approved in December 2021 and is now in its second year of delivery.
-Welsh Government has effective control over the general operations of the Joint Committee, and is responsible for providing the statutory framework and provides the majority of its funding in the form of grants.
-Grants received from Welsh Government are set out in the subjective analysis in Note 17 which analyses expenditure and income by nature.
-The position as at 31 March is detailed in Note 20.
+The Joint Committee also includes the University of Bangor, Wrexham University, Coleg Cambria and Grŵp Llandrillo Menai.
+In December 2020, the Joint Committee agreed the North Wales Growth Deal with UK Government and Welsh Government securing an investment of £240 million into the North Wales economy as part of the Deal.
+A Portfolio Management Office has been established to deliver the Growth Deal and the full business case of the first project was approved in December 2021 and is now in its third year of delivery.

-Summarised below are the payments and income between the Joint Committee, the Local Authorities, Further and Higher Education Establishments and the North Wales Corporate Joint Committee for the 2022/23 financial year.
+Summarised below are the payments and income between the Joint Committee, the Local Authorities, Further and Higher Education Establishments and the North Wales Corporate Joint Committee for the 2023/24 financial year.
 Cyngor Gwynedd has been appointed as host authority for the NWEAB.

 Payments made Income Received Amounts owed to the NWEAB Amounts owed by the NWEAB

 £'000 £'000 £'000 £'000

-Conwy County Borough Council 25 (124) (2) 0
+Conwy County Borough Council 166 (130) 0 44

-Denbighshire County Council 0 (178) 0 0
+Denbighshire County Council 106 (124) 0 0

-Flintshire County Council 0 (134) 0 13
+Flintshire County Council 40 (141) 0 33

-Cyngor Gwynedd 251 (486) (10) 0
+Cyngor Gwynedd 222 (868) 0 0

-Isle of Anglesey County Council 0 (171) 0 0
+Isle of Anglesey County Council 0 (114) 0 0

-Wrexham County Borough Council 0 (188) 0 0
+Wrexham County Borough Council 0 (135) (8) 53

-Bangor University 1,639 (63) 0 17
+Bangor University 369 (64) Ó 0

-Wrexham Glyndwr University 1 (26) (14) 0
+Wrexham University 0 (41) 0 754

-Coleg Cambria 0 9 0 0
+Coleg Cambria I (28) 0 0

-Grŵp Llandrillo Menai 0 (38) 0 0
+Grŵp Llandrillo Menai 0 (40) 0 0

-North Wales Corporate Joint Committee 0 Ó (61) 0
+North Wales Corporate Joint Committee 0 Ó (70) 0